 Wilder beach parties

 The urban landscape of the main resort towns in Samui is less westernised than in Phuket.
-The traditional Thai architectural styles can still be seen in Lamai, and especially in Bophut, which kept its genuine Fisherman’s Village almost in the state it was 50 years ago.
-Unlike Phuket, Samui did not yet to start build high-rise buildings and huge condominiums all over the island.
+The traditional Thai architectural styles can still be seen in Lamai, and especially in Bophut, which kept its genuine Fisherman’s Village almost in the state it was many decades ago.